ipdgc/Colocalization-Pipeline/README.md

 * SMR
     1. Integrates eQTL results to determine target genes of complex trait-associated GWAS loci
     2. Derives an approximate X2-statistic for the mediating effect of the target gene expression on the phenotype
-* HEIDI (Heterogeneity) test
+* eQTpLot
-    1. To distinguish between pleiotropy and linkage
+    1. Visualization of colocalization between eQTL and GWAS data
-    2. Top associated cis-eQTL in linkage disequilibrium with two distinct causal variants - one affected gene expression and the other affecting trait variation
+    2. Comprehensive plots of colocalization between GWAS and eQTL signals and correlation between GWAS and eQTL p-values

 &nbsp;
 &nbsp;